-When low-income mothers buy fresh local produce, their children eat healthier and farmers see increased sales.
-The WIC Farmers Market Nutrition Program (FMNP) provides low-income pregnant and postpartum women with coupons or electronic benefits to buy fresh produce from authorized farmers and farmers markets.
+When low-income mothers have access to fresh local, produce, they can help their children to eat healthier and support family farmers with their purchasing power.
+The Women, Infants, and Children (WIC) Farmers Market Nutrition Program (FMNP) provides low-income pregnant and postpartum women with coupons or electronic benefits to buy fresh produce from authorized farmers and farmers markets.
 FMNP also teaches participants how to select, store, and prepare fresh produce to improve their families’ diets.
 The goal of the program is to increase participants’ consumption of healthy local produce and to expand awareness of and sales at farmers markets.

 FMNP has been increasing low-income families’ access to farmers markets and investing federal dollars into local economies since 1992.
-State agencies authorize farmers, farmers markets, and roadside stands to accept coupons or electronic benefits.
-State agencies also sign up, educate, and disburse benefits to low-income mothers.
-Mothers may receive no less than $10 and no more than $30 per year, though state agencies may supplement the benefit levels with state, local, or private funds.
-A variety of fresh, nutritious, unprepared, locally grown fruits, vegetables and herbs may be purchased with FMNP funds.
+The program operates through state agencies, who in turn authorize farmers, farmers markets, and roadside stands to accept coupons or electronic benefits.
+Authorized state agencies are also responsible for educating and disbursing benefits to low-income mothers.
+Mothers participating in the program may receive no less than $10 and no more than $30 per year, though state agencies may supplement the benefit levels with state, local, or private funds.
+A variety of fresh, unprocessed, and locally grown fruits, vegetables, and herbs may be purchased with FMNP funds.

-Currently, 36 states administer FMNP.
-To accept FMNP benefits, individual farmers, farmers markets, and roadside stands must become authorized by state agencies, typically the Department of Agriculture or Department of Public Health.
+To accept FMNP benefits, individual farmers, farmers markets, and roadside stands must become authorized by state agencies (typically the state’s Department of Agriculture or Department of Public Health).
 Authorized vendors are selected based on WIC participants’ geographic concentration in the area and access to the marketplace.
 Vendors who exclusively sell produce grown by someone else, such as wholesale distributors, cannot be authorized.

-In 2012, FMNP provided fresh produce to more than 1.7 million WIC families, resulting in $14.3 million in income for more than 18,000 small farmers.
+In fiscal year 2018 FMNP provided fresh produce to more than 1.7 million WIC families, resulting in over $19 million in income for nearly 17,000 small farmers.

 Read more about how FMNP has increased farmers’ sales: